Ginger Training Institute

 The Training track provides the opportunity to continue honing skills in clinical supervision and program development.
 Postdoctoral fellows in this track will work with our training team to develop seminars for practicum trainees and specialized training for our full time clinicians.

 Applicants are encouraged to apply to the track(s) that best fits their interest and skills.
 To apply to the 2023-2024 postdoctoral fellowship, please visit our careers page.

 In the meantime, you are welcome to reach out to Kenli Urruty at firstname.lastname@example.org with questions or to discuss the program.

 Ginger’s practicum/externship training is for advanced doctoral students in clinical and counseling psychology.

 The Ginger practicum placement will be 10-20 hours per week.
-Students will work with the Director of Clinical Training to determine their schedule.
+Students will work with the Practicum Manager to determine their schedule.
 All students will gain experience in providing individual therapy via telehealth.
 Additional opportunities to create and conduct classes/workshops may be available.
-Students will also participate in a weekly didactic seminar on a variety of topics relevant to the work at Ginger.
+Students will also participate in a weekly didactic seminar on a variety of topics relevant to the work at Ginger

 Who may apply